 Situated about 22 km south east of Geelong Barwon Heads as the name suggests is where the Barwon river which originates high in the Otway’s reaches the sea.

 Barwon Heads is about 23 kilometres to the south east out of central Geelong being about a 25 minute drive passing through Belmont, Marshall and Connewarre.

 Famous landmarks and attractions

-Once a sleepy fishing village, Barwon Heads is now one of the favorite destinations in the Geelong region with great beaches, a trendy café set and easy going lifestyle.
-This town has been rejuvenated and is thriving with life and only 20 minutes from the centre of Geelong.
+Once a sleepy fishing village Barwon Heads is now one of the favourite destinations in the Geelong region with great beaches, a trendy café set and easy going lifestyle this town has been rejuvenated and is thriving with life and only 20 minutes from the centre of Geelong.

-Thirteenth Beach is a 36 hole golf and residential complex, famous golfing pro Nick Faldo has suggested that Thirteenth Beach will become one of Australia’s “must visit golfing destinations”.
+Thirteenth beach is a 36 hole golf and residential complex and famous golfing pro nick faldo has suggesting that thirteenth beach will become one of australia’s “must visit golfing destinations”.

-The giant bluff at the mouth of the Barwon River is just as well known as the bridge.
-This huge limestone cliff face offers shelter to the river mouth and protects the sandy shores making it enjoyable for swimming and also offers great protection to the large campground at its base.
+The giant bluff at the mouth of the Barwon river is just as well known as the bridge this huge limestone cliff face offers shelter to the river mouth and protects the sandy shores making it ideal and fairly safe for swimming and also offer great protection to the large campgrounds at its base.

 Restaurants and cafes